Intermittent fasting plateau

 Practically, the next steps are to quantify and match the intervention: recalculate maintenance with the Mifflin–St Jeor equation or measure resting metabolic rate via indirect calorimetry, assess body composition with DEXA or calibrated BIA, and track waist circumference plus weekly averaged body weight.
 If a caloric shortfall is the issue, introduce 1–2 higher-calorie refeed days per week at roughly +20–30% maintenance; if lean-mass loss is detected, prioritize 2–4 resistance sessions weekly and raise protein toward 1.6–2.2 g/kg while adjusting the fasting window by one to three hours.
 This page contains a structured, step-by-step framework.

-Create a ChatGPT article prompt for intermittent fasting plateau
+Open a ChatGPT article prompt workflow for intermittent fasting plateau

-Build an AI article outline and research brief for intermittent fasting plateau
+Review an article outline and research brief for intermittent fasting plateau

 Use these prompts to shape the angle, search intent, structure, and supporting research before drafting the article.